-In an effort to make Instagram a less pressurized environment, the platform is beginning to experiment with hiding like counts on posts as well as possibly making follower counts less prominent on profiles, Adam Mosseri, Instagram's head of product, announced during an event on Tuesday.
+In an effort to make Instagram a less pressurized environment, the platform is beginning to experiment with hiding like counts on posts as well as possibly making follower counts less prominent on profiles.
+The test, which started in Canada, is officially expanding to Ireland, Italy, Japan, Brazil, Australia, and New Zealand.
 It's a logical step following Instagram's recent increased efforts to prioritize mental health and encourage more mindful usage of the app.

 In the social media economy, likes have become a crucial form of currency — the pursuit of which can negatively affect mental health and breed addictive tendencies among users.
 This announcement has been met with a largely positive reception.
 Who doesn't want to feel less bad when they open their phone and scroll through a grid of curated perfection with the numbers right there to quantify it?
 Still, the announcement leaves one to wonder: How might this impact influencers and content creators, for whom like and follower counts are the bread and butter of their work?